linzialessandro/ai-research-log/README.md

 ## Context

-This repository is part of ongoing research in pure mathematics (effect algebras, valuation theory, hyperfields) while simultaneously developing expertise in AI-assisted formal verification and programming.
+This repository is part of ongoing research in pure mathematics while simultaneously developing expertise in AI-assisted formal verification and programming.
 It serves both as a personal knowledge management system and a public demonstration of effective AI collaboration in academic research.

 ---